Prolapse

 • Weakness in the upper part of the vagina can cause a hernia (enterocele)

-Surgery may be done through the vagina or abdomen (tummy) and this will depend on the presence of other symptoms and the type of prolapse.
-Click below for more information.
+There are simple conservative measures that your Urologist may recommend for you as well as surgical options.
+Surgery may be done through the vagina or abdomen and this will depend on the presence of other symptoms and the type of prolapse.